 Claims delegation is a formal process by which a health plan gives a participating provider (delegate) the authority to process claims on its behalf.
-Humana's criterion for defining claims delegation is when the risk provider pays fee-for-service claims.
+Humana Healthy Horizons' criterion for defining claims delegation is when the risk provider pays fee-for-service claims.
 Capitation agreements in which the contractor pays downstream contractors via a capitation distribution formula do not fall under the definition of claims delegation.

-Humana retains the right and final authority to pay any claims for its members regardless of any delegation of such functions or activities to delegate.
-Amounts authorized for payment by Humana of such claims may be charged against delegate's funding.
+Humana Healthy Horizons retains the right and final authority to pay any claims for its members regardless of any delegation of such functions or activities to delegate.
+Amounts authorized for payment by Humana Healthy Horizons of such claims may be charged against delegate's funding.
 Refer to contract for funding arrangement details.